 Exploiting match-ups is an extremely important component of any successful offense.
 One way our team takes advantage of matchups is through an isolation series of plays designed to get the ball in the hands of the player with the most favorable match-up.

 The following isolation set plays all start from the same formation and are easy to learn.
-One of the main advantages of these plays are that you can determine who gets the shot.
-Second you can choose to attack players who are in foul trouble are poor defenders or try to “hide” the defensively.
+One of the main advantages of these plays is that you can determine who gets the shot.
+Second, you can choose to attack players who are in foul trouble, are poor defenders or try to “hide” defensively.

 DIAGRAM 3.
-Post Isolation (C).
-5 and 1 set staggered screens for 3 drawing away the help defenders as 4 drives to the basket.
+Post isolation (C).
+5 and 1 set staggered screens for 3 drawing away from the help defenders as 4 drives to the basket.